|Project Scope||Breeding, Selection & Distribution (BrSD)|

 Phase II – Enrichment

 In the enrichment phase the most favorable material is combined several times (generations) to further increase the frequency of the favorable alleles.
 The goal will be to get the VSH trait “homozygote”.
-From the VSH-lines in Baton Rouge it can be concluded that this is the case if >70% of the infected brood is removed.

 Phase III – Distribution